 Let’s just be honest… delegation is scary.

-It’s one thing to hand a well-documented process over to a talented individual while making sure you still have control of the outcome.
+There are plenty of reasons to fear delegation.
+It’s one thing to hand a well-documented process over to a talented individual while keeping control of the outcome.
 Letting someone take ownership of their role in your organization is often actually terrifying…for good reason.

 Without a good understanding of your mission and a strong working relationship based on common goals and shared values, the outcome of this kind of a transition is questionable.